Can I Take Advil And Antibiotics

 Advil, or ibuprofen, was first synthesized in the 1960s and became available over-the-counter in the United States in 1984.
 Its development was a significant advancement in pain management due to its effectiveness and relatively low side-effect profile compared to other NSAIDs.

 Antibiotics have a longer history, with the discovery of penicillin by Alexander Fleming in 1928 marking the beginning of the modern antibiotic era.
 Since then, numerous antibiotics have been developed, each with unique properties and uses.
-However, the overuse and misuse of antibiotics have led to the emergence of antibiotic-resistant bacteria, posing a significant challenge to public health.
+That said, the overuse and misuse of antibiotics have led to the emergence of antibiotic-resistant bacteria, posing a significant challenge to public health.

 Potential Interactions